alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/maintain-integrity-in-nhibernate-bidirectional-association.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-With such a code Bartâ€™s parent is Mark, but Bart is in John Child collection, this is WRONG.
+With such a code Bart's parent is Mark, but Bart is in John Child collection, this is WRONG.
 To avoid this problem you should maintain integrity in the domain model, managing the consistency of the relationship.
 Suppose you have the same situation with two objects, a StockKeepingUnit and a StockContainer, here it is the code for StockKeepingUnit

 {{< highlight csharp "linenos=table,linenostart=1" >}}
  public virtual StockContainer Parent